stormpath/stormpath-sdk-express/README.md

 Depending on the grant type (`password` or `client_credentials`) it delegates to [`authenticateUsernamePasswordForToken`](#authenticateUsernamePasswordForToken) or [`authenticateApiKeyForToken`](#authenticateApiKeyForToken).

+* The `/logout` endpoint will be provided for ending cookie-based sessions.

 * The [XSRF Protection](#XSRF) feature will be enabled.
 After authentication,